The Hamlet Experiment

 Besides that, I use simple training exercises to become more comfortable with discomfort, as it enables one to become more honest about their deepest beliefs and drives.
 And, to act upon their insights, should these involve inconvenient truths.

 There's not right or wrong, just real or unreal.
-Whatever turns out to be real to someone, the result is always the same: liberation, clarity and excitement.
+Whatever turns out to be real to someone, the result is always the same: liberation, clarity, excitement.

 Inquiries